UMDBPP/BITS-Server/README.md

-# BITS
+# BITS-Server
-Flight code for the Balloon Iridium Telemetry System inside Command Module
+Server API passthrough for the Balloon Iridium Telemetry System